flakeyy/eucalyptus-bot/readme.md

 ## Usage

-- `/gen-server` - Generate a new server
-- `/edit-server` - Edit server variables
-- `/get-servers` - Get user-owned servers
-- `/get-server-details` - Get the details of a specific server
-- `/suspend-server` - Suspends a server
+- `/servers` - Opens a menu for the user to navigate through their owned servers.
+- `/service` - Opens a menu that shows which nodes, nests, and eggs are available.

-- `/unsuspend-server` - Unsuspends a server
+- `/info` - Retrieves general bot/panel information.

-- `/get-eggs` - Get available eggs on the node
-- `/get-nests` - Get available nests on the node
+- `/help` - Displays available commands.
-- `/get-nodes` - Get availabe nodes to deploy onto

-- `/info` - Retrieves current service information
-- `/set-client-key` - Sets client API key (required to run almost any commands)
+- `/set-client-key` - Sets client API key (required to run most commands).

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first.

 ## License